tiptenbrink/thesis/final/main.typ

 // and propagators and the checker must be able to replicate the reasoning performed by these constraints and propagators.
 This requires explicitly supporting them in the checker.
 The checker is more reliable than the solver not just because it is simpler, as e.g. it does not have to do search, but also because it is formally verified in Roqc (formerly Coq).
 That is why we call what the checker does _proof certification_.

 We now describe the structure of this thesis.
-First, in @sec:background we present the background necessary for understanding our approach and results.
+- First, in @sec:background we present the background necessary for understanding our approach and results.
 This includes a description of the proof system and checker used in this thesis, which are being developed concurrently to do this thesis by Sidorov et al. @sidorov2025checker.
+- Next, we describe related work in @sec:relatedwork.
-We then describe our general approach in @sec:approach.
+- We then describe our general approach in @sec:approach.
 In particular, we describe the difference between handling deductions and propagator inferences and exactly which proof steps are considered in this work.
-Then we describe our contribution in 6 top-level sections: *@sec:methodology)* methodology for developing formally verified propagator inference checking algorithms; *@sec:perfint)* the formalization and implementation of a theory for converting atomic constraints into a holes-based domain representation (termed perforated intervals).
-This is foundational to all the other results in this thesis; *@sec:deduct)* the implementation and formalization of the fact deduction procedure (@proc:deduct), which also discusses maps of variable domains; *@check:alldiff)* an alldifferent checker capable of verifying inferences for alldifferent constraints where the premises are without redundancy; *@check:cumul)* a checker capable of verifying inferences for cumulative constraints that are derived using timetable reasoning; *@sec:rocq)* general findings for working in Rocq in the context of constraint programming.
-Having described our results, we discuss them in @sec:discussion.
+Then we describe our contribution in 6 top-level sections:
+- *@sec:methodology)* methodology for developing formally verified propagator inference checking algorithms;
+- *@sec:perfint)* the formalization and implementation of a theory for converting atomic constraints into a holes-based domain representation (termed perforated intervals).
+This is foundational to all the other results in this thesis
+- *@sec:deduct)* the implementation and formalization of the fact deduction procedure (@proc:deduct), which also discusses maps of variable domains
+- *@check:alldiff)* an alldifferent checker capable of verifying inferences for alldifferent constraints where the premises are without redundancy
+- *@check:cumul)* a checker capable of verifying inferences for cumulative constraints that are derived using timetable reasoning;
+- *@sec:rocq)* general findings for working in Rocq in the context of constraint programming.

+Having described our results, we discuss them in @sec:discussion, followed by an extended summary in @sec:conclusion.
 // #todosm[also describe impl consider?]
 // Furthermore, point 3 and 4 will also describe building blocks that are useful beyond just the alldifferent and cumulative constraints.
 Section 1-4 will also have an "implementation considerations" subsection that are specific to the implementation in Rocq.
 Their main part will not require any knowledge of Rocq.